GregReddick/ComTestLibrary/README.md

 # GUIDs
 You will need to generate three GUIDs (Globally Unique Identifiers, also called UUID, Universally Unique Identifiers) to get your own projects to work.
 These are essentially very large random numbers. **DO NOT USE the GUIDs I have in the sample project in your own projects.** The purpose of a GUID is to be unique across the entire universe, so that no two projects will ever conflict.
 You will need one for library and one each for the class and the interface.
-You can generate GUIDs in Visual Studio by selecting "Tools > Create GUID" from the menu.
-These GUIDs will need to be placed into the appropriate places in the AssemblyInfo.cs, IComTest.cs, ComTest.cs, and definitions.idl files.
+You can generate GUIDs in Visual Studio by selecting **Tools > Create GUID** from the menu.
+These GUIDs will need to be placed into the appropriate places in the AssemblyInfo.cs and definitions.idl files.
 Once you create a GUID for a project, never change it, as each time you do you will be creating additional entries in the Windows registry, bloating the registry and making Windows just a little slower.

 # The Sample Project
-The sample project provides just one method, that calculates the area of a circle with a given radius.
+The sample project provides just one method that calculates the area of a circle with a given radius.
 It also accepts a string, although it really doesn't do anything with it.
 The point is to show passing stuff in and getting stuff back.
 The name of the library is ComTestLibrary, the name of